kueblc/mocktuyacloud/README.md

 * create a MockTuyaCloud instance with appropriate MQTT and API handling
 * encourage unlinked devices to connect to it
 * encourage existing devices to switch to it
+* ask devices to upgrade via MQTT
 * serve the first stage firmware file

 When done hit Ctrl-C and the cloud goes poof

-At this point you should have a FinalStage SSID from your Tuya device and you can continue with stage two
+At this point your device should be broadcasting a FinalStage SSID, this means you successfully flashed the device and no longer have Tuya firmware.
+You can continue with stage two in order to complete Tasmota installation.

+You can serve stage two by connecting to the FinalStage AP and running `python -m SimpleHTTPServer 8080` inside the firmware directory.
+You should see ota/image_arduino.bin being requested.
+You can then connect to the sonoff-**** AP and browse to http://192.168.4.1/ to configure your WiFi credentials.
+Finally, connect back to your network and browse to your device's IP address to complete your Tasmota configuration, including setting module and MQTT information.

 ## TODO
 - [ ] learn to organize